fluxcd/source-controller/docs/spec/v1beta2/helmcharts.md

 values files should be ignored rather than be considered errors.
 It defaults to `false`.

-When `.spec.valuesFiles` is specified, the `.status.observedValuesFiles` field is populated with the list of values files that were found and actually contributed to the packaged chart.
+When `.spec.valuesFiles` and  `.spec.ignoreMissingValuesFiles` are specified,
+the `.status.observedValuesFiles` field is populated with the list of values files that were found and actually contributed to the packaged chart.

 ### Reconcile strategy